Vontei/notes/week03 - wip/03-exercises/js-dom-basics/README.md

 ADD ACTIVITIES

+## Stretch Goals

+ADD STRETCH GOALS

-## Conclusion
+## Reflect: Self-asses

 How’d you do?
+Go back to the "Objectives" section.
+Go through each one and ask yourself:

+- Have I completed this objective?
+- What concrete evidence do I have that I've completed the objective?

-Look back at the objectives and rate yourself 1 through 4 for each objective.
+Rate yourself 1 through 4 for each objective in terms of competence (4 being the highest).
 If you rate yourself a 2 or below, please notify an instructor for additional help.

+Go to the "Key Terms" section.
+For each term, ask yourself:

+- What is my explanation for this term?

+If you haven't completed an objective, or you can't define a term, take a few minutes to try to fill in any gaps.

+## Reflect: Ask new questions

-What new questions do you have now that you’ve done this?
+What new questions do you have now that you've gone through this exercise?

-## Stretch Goals

-ADD STRETCH GOALS
+List at least 4 here:

+1.
+1.
+1.
+1.

 ## Further Reading